SEServerExtender/EssentialsPlugin/README.md

 /admin delete ships area | [x] [y] [z] [radius] | - Deletes all ships in the sphere of radius at position x, y, z /admin delete stations area | [x] [y] [z] [radius] | - Deletes all stations in the sphere of radius at position x, y, z /admin delete nobeacon | (no options) | /admin delete nobeacon - Deletes all ships that have no beacons.
 This checks to see if ships are connected via - connector, piston or rotor.
+/admin delete inactive | [days] (ignoreownerless) (ignorenologin) | /admin delete inactive 20 - This deletes all grids owned by users who have no logged in in 20 days.
+If you specify the "ignoreownerless" option it will not include ownerless grids.
+If you specify the "ignorenologin" option it will not include grids of users with no login information (for example if you don't have logs old enough for them to have logged in)

 Ownership commands
 ------------------